Annual Consumer Information Notice

 Student Loan Forgiveness Opportunities

 Borrowers in the Federal Direct Loan program may be eligible for deferred payment provisions for service in the Peace Corps, service under the Domestic Volunteer Service Act of 1973, or comparable service as a volunteer for a tax-exempt organization of demonstrated effectiveness in the field of community service.
-Details are available from the Office of Financial Aid, Cass Hall, Missouri State University-West Plains, (417) 255-7243, and can also be found on the U. S. Department of Education Student Loan Forgiveness website.
+Details are available from the Office of Financial Aid, Cass Hall, Missouri State University-West Plains, (417) 255-7243, and can also be found on the U. S. Department of Education website.

 Return to Top